boo-BOT-Team/boo-Bot-server/README.md

 # boo!BOT - server

+<em> This extension is still in beta, we are currently working to have our server up and running again soon.
+Thank you for your patience. </em>

 boo!BOT (your haunted enCounter) is a VS Code extension that counts down the days left until Halloween and gives you an option to receive spooky facts and links fetched from this boo!BOT RESTful API server.

 # Endpoints